Postgraduate students guide

 - If you’re applying for a scholarship, apply at least one year before the course begins

-UCAS lists all postgraduate courses in the UK.
+To find a postgraduate degree, check the course search on Postgraduate Search and UCAS.
 There’s also Prospects, the UK’s official graduate careers website.
 For international students, the British Council is the go-to source of information about UK postgraduate degrees.